Teesside Archaeological Society

 The Teesside Archaeological Society is an enthusiastic, friendly group who share an interest in the archaeological heritage of the Tees Valley, Cleveland and the surrounding area.

-Our rich heritage extends back to the Mesolithic—the 9th millennium BC—with a distinctively north-east take on every way-marker since those distant hunter-gatherers.
-Our journey spans Neolithic, Copper, Bronze, Iron and Roman eras—yes we have villas, Saxon royalty and Viking hogbacks, Medieval towns, castles, monastic places and pre-Industrial—right up to our more recent past.
+Our rich heritage extends back at least to the Mesolithic—the 9th millennium BC—with a distinctively north-east take on every way marker since those distant post-glacial hunter-gatherers.
+Our journey spans the Neolithic, Bronze Age and Iron Age.
+We have Roman villas, Saxon royalty and Viking hogbacks, Medieval towns, deserted villages, castles, monastic places and pre-industrial heritage—right up to our more recent past.

 We welcome everybody who shares an interest, no matter what level of experience or expertise.
-There are monthly presentations on the last Tuesday, a summer field trip, an annual bulletin publication and the chance to find out more about field projects, educational events and community activities.
+There are monthly lectures, regular NEWSFLASH bulletins, the TEESSCAPES quarterly eNewsletter, and the chance to find out more about the latest discoveries, fieldwork opportunities, educational events and community activities.